-- 1. Connect the power adapter to the router. - 2.
-Connect the router to your wired host router's Ethernet port via an Ethernet cable as shown above. - 3.
+1. Connect the power adapter to the router and power on the router.

+- 2. Connect the router to your wired host router's Ethernet port via an Ethernet cable as shown above. - 3.
 Connect a computer to the router via an Ethernet cable or wirelessly by using the SSID (network name) and password printed on the bottom label of the router. - 4.
 Enter http://tplinkwifi.net in the address bar of a web browser.
 Use admin for username and password, and then click Login.